 Potential Partner: I commend you for your integrity, but I don’t see an opportunity for us to work together.

 For me, this was a bit like reliving the nightmare of insurance companies refusing to pay my medical bills.
 From my perspective, there needs to be a moral compass in American business that prevents companies from engaging in misleading behavior.
-I guess I live in an idealistic world.
+Sometimes it feels like I live in an idealistic world.
 Yes, it can be a bit of a lonely world.

 The Lesson for ValChoice

 We passed on working with the online marketing company that could have made us a lot of money.
 At ValChoice, being bribed isn’t how we roll.
 We did not, and will not, change our grading system to make more money.
 Instead, we will maintain our moral compass and fulfill our mission to help consumers.

 For the Consumer

 Don’t believe anything you hear from marketing or advertisements.
-Check where the money comes from and the conditions for how the money gets paid.
+Instead, know who gets paid and the conditions under which they get paid.
 Only then can you make an assessment of who you can trust.
-If a company doesn’t provide transparency on how they get paid, don’t believe anything they say.
+Here’s a link to a page on how we get paid.

-Also, get a free report on your auto and home insurance companies.
-If they don’t score well, change companies.
-If they do score well, tell a friend.
+Also, get a free rating on your auto and home insurance companies.
+If your insurance company scores well, tell a friend.

-Note: ValChoice does not receive any form of compensation from insurance companies for presenting them as a good option in our car and home insurance reports.
+Note: ValChoice does not receive any form of compensation from insurance companies for presenting them as a good option in our car insurance and home insurance ratings.